Archive for the ‘Podcasts’ Category

 “Good Girls Only,” The Rehearsal Club Musical – an Interview with the Author of the Book, Charles Leipart

 40 mins.
-While at the present moment the fur continues to fly over a small plot of Manhattan real estate, 45 West 53rd Street, on which the inscrutable, but oddly appealing former home of the American Folk Art Museum stands, few people remember a former occupant of the land, the Rehearsal Club, which, as it […]
+While at the present moment the fur continues to fly over a small plot of Manhattan real estate, 45 West 53rd Street, on which the inscrutable, but oddly appealing former home of the American Folk Art Museum stands, few people remember a former occupant of the land, the Rehearsal Club, which, […]

 Some months ago an email discussion arose among our writers and friends about César Franck’s D Minor Symphony.
 Steven Kruger, who heard the Chicago Symphony play the work under Riccardo Muti on a West Coast tour in February and reviewed the concert here, was surprised to learn from Alex Ross’s review of their New York […]